0xebfehat/ShadowPadAnalysisTools/code-scattering/README.md

 ## Step
-Note) The follwoing steps patch the bianry and I recommend to patch the input file (Apply pathtes to input file...) and recreate the idb file in each step.
-I saw the patched bytes were not reflected when I patched consecutively in one idb file.
+Note) The follwoing steps patch the bianry and I recommend to apply patches to the input file (Apply patches to input file...) and recreate the idb file in each step.
+I saw that the patched bytes were not reflected when I patched consecutively in one idb file.
 This analysis approach uses Emulaiton, Unicorn Engine [Unicorn Enginee](https://www.unicorn-engine.org/)

 1. Deobfuscate Code Scattering  (01_deobScatter.py)